 The Corporation has an agreement with Northwestern Mutual Investment Services, Inc., a subsidiary of NML (the "NML subsidiary"), pursuant to which the NML subsidiary was retained (i) to manage specified accounts under the Corporation's long-term investment portfolio, and (ii) to provide investment, accounting and reporting services to the Corporation.
-The agreement, which was amended and restated in 1997, is cancelable by the Corporation upon 90 days prior written notice and by the NML subsidiary upon 180 days prior written notice.
-The Corporation paid the NML subsidiary \$1,044,006 in fees during 1997 under the agreement.
+The agreement is cancelable by the Corporation upon 90 days prior written notice and by the NML subsidiary upon 180 days prior written notice.
+The Corporation paid the NML subsidiary \$ in fees during 1997 under the agreement.
 The Corporation believes the terms of the agreement are no less favorable to the Corporation than could have been obtained from an unaffiliated third party.
 It is expected that the Corporation will continue to use the services of the NML subsidiary during 1998.

-During 1997, MGIC purchased long-term disability coverage for its employees from NML, and MGIC paid NML an aggregate of \$238,015 in premiums for such coverage.
+During 1997, the Corporation's principal subsidiary, MGIC, purchased long-term disability coverage for its employees from NML, and MGIC paid NML an aggregate of \$ in premiums for such coverage.
 The premiums paid were based on NML's published rates and the Corporation believes that the terms of this insurance are no less favorable to MGIC than could have been obtained from an unaffiliated third party.
-At the inception of the coverage in July 1988, the terms thereof were at least as favorable as the coverage provided by the predecessor policy which had been issued by an insurer unaffiliated with the Corporation.
+At the inception of the coverage in July, 1988, the terms thereof were at least as favorable as the coverage provided by the predecessor policy which had been issued by an insurer unaffiliated with the Corporation.
 The Corporation has not made subsequent inquiries or contacts with unaffiliated third party insurers regarding the terms.

-During 1997, MGIC paid an aggregate of \$137,498 to NML in split-dollar life insurance premiums for the whole life portion of the life insurance coverage issued by NML on Messrs.
-Lacy, Culver, Lauer, Pierzchalski and another senior executive pursuant to a split-dollar collateral assignment program.
+During 1997, MGIC paid an aggregate of \$ to NML in split-dollar life insurance premiums for the whole life portion of the life insurance coverage issued by NML on Messrs.
+Lacy, Culver, Lauer, Pierzchalski and Steinbach pursuant to a split-dollar collateral assignment program.
 The premiums paid were determined by NML's published rates and will be repaid to MGIC upon the sooner of the retirement or termination of employment of each of the insureds.
 Although neither the Corporation nor MGIC contacted unaffiliated third party life insurers regarding the availability of terms, the Corporation believes that the terms of this insurance are no less favorable to MGIC than could have been obtained from an unaffiliated third party.

 The Corporation filed consolidated federal income tax returns with NML and its subsidiaries from 1986 through August 13, 1991 pursuant to a tax sharing agreement.
 While the Corporation is no longer a member of NML's consolidated tax group, it has a continuing obligation to reimburse NML for the tax effect of any changes in the taxable income of the Corporation relating to periods during which the Corporation and its subsidiaries were included as part of that consolidated group.
-During 1997, the Corporation made a payment of \$3,912,732 to NML under the tax sharing agreement.
+During 1997, the Corporation did not make any reimbursements to NML under the tax sharing agreement.

-During 1997, MGIC paid NML \$76,017 in rent and expenses pursuant to a lease agreement for office space in a Bellevue, Washington commercial office building owned by NML.
-The Corporation believes the terms of the lease agreement, which MGIC terminated in 1997 upon relocation of its Bellevue office, were no less favorable to MGIC than could have been obtained from an unaffiliated third party.
+During 1997, MGIC paid NML \$ in rent and expenses pursuant to a lease agreement for office space in a Bellevue, Washington commercial office building owned by NML.
+The Corporation believes the terms of the lease agreement are no less favorable to MGIC than could have been obtained from an unaffiliated third party.